SAP-samples/teched2023-XP270/exercises/ex2/README.md

 3. Select “Register Operation Flow”.
 Select “SAP Automation Pilot”.
 ![](./images/2.2-pic-02.png)

-4. Select Endpoint XP270_XXX (replace XXX with your number )
+4. Type  XP270_XXX (replace XXX with your number ) in field endpoint.

 5. Select the F4 help in the ID field.
 Select the command you created earlier (XP270.XXX.deleteAppTemStorageDemo.)